 We spent over 100 hours testing robo-advisors, opening and funding an account with each robo to acquire a true client experience and find the best robo advisors

-, we know our robos inside and out.
-For this review, we will compare Fidelity Go vs Personal Capital to see which robo-advisor is better.
+.
+In this comparison, we will compare Fidelity Go vs Personal Capital to see which robo-advisor is better.

-Overall, Personal Capital comes out on top with 4.50 stars over Fidelity Go's 4.00 stars.
-And, as far as individual category awards go, neither Fidelity Go nor Personal Capital were rated Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service.
+Overall, Personal Capital takes the upper hand with 4.50 stars over Fidelity Go's 3.50 stars.
+And, as far as individual category awards go, unfortunately, neither Fidelity Go nor Personal Capital received awards Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service.